joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/11/23/us/california-crab-season.html?searchResultPosition=9

 **Watch Live: Closing Arguments in the Ahmaud Arbery Murder Trial**\
 `The prosecution gives its rebuttal to the defense’s closing arguments before the jury starts deliberations.
-Warning: This feed may contain graphic images.`\
+Warning: This feed may contain graphic images.
+The trial is currently on break.`\
 https://nytimes.com/video/us/100000008089740/ahmaud-arbery-killing-trial-livestream.html?searchResultPosition=10